adam-kabela/cover_intervals/README.md

 ## Summary

-Given a family F of intervals of a real line, the algorithm finds a subfamily S of F such that
+Given a family F of intervals on the real line, the algorithm finds a subfamily S of F such that

-(1) the union of S = the union of F
+(1) the union of S = the union of F, and

 (2) S is a smallest possible subfamily which satisfies property (1)